jojodmo/VideoFilterExporter/README.md

 This is a simple, lightweight iOS utility that allows applying for saving `AVAsset`s with `CIFilter`s applied.

+The `kCVPixelBufferPixelFormatTypeKey` value of both `requiredPixelBufferAttributesForRenderContext` and `sourcePixelBufferAttributes` in the `VideoFilterCompositor` class can be altered to fit your needs

 It is important to keep in mind that as the length of the video increses, the time it takes to process also increses.
 This utility is in no way intended for real-time processing, and can take a few seconds to process a one minute video.

 ## Usage